gopaljogani/gopaljogani.github.io/_pages/about.md

 News
 ======
-- Mai 2021: Incredibly honored to have been selected as a [Knights-Hennessy Scholar](https://knight-hennessy.stanford.edu/) !
+- May 2021: Incredibly honored to have been selected as a [Knights-Hennessy Scholar](https://knight-hennessy.stanford.edu/) !
-- April 2021: I will be starting my PhD at Stanford University!
+- April 2021: I will be starting my PhD at Stanford University in September 2021!
+- September 2020: Just finished my Facebook AI residency.
+Next up: internship at Vector Institute for one year.